jedcn/jedcn.github.io/source/projects/coffeelint-prefer-fewer-parens/index.html.md

 focus on *analyzing the logic of a code change rather than losing even the smallest moment of time to stylistic concerns*.

-And so, I created this rule for them.
+And so, I created this rule for us.